zoeurl/zoedowney.github.io/_posts/2023-07-11-the-talented-mr-ripley.md

 image-alt-text: "From right to left: Dickie Greenleaf (Jude Law), Tom Ripley and their Italian friend are singing together in a jazz club.
 The three men share a microphone and have joyful expressions on their faces"
 ---

-I place four droplets in the little plastic dish and wait barely a minute before the two familiar red lines appear.
-Self-isolation means comfort movies.
-I’ll aim to write today’s piece before the virus kicks in.

-I scroll through my Amazon Prime library and put on _The Talented Mr. Ripley_ (Anthony Minghella).
+I scroll through my Amazon Prime library and choose _The Talented Mr. Ripley_ (Anthony Minghella).
 It’s crime and glamour set in a make-believe Italian town on the edge of the ocean.
 Patricia Highsmith wrote the 1955 novel on which it’s based, but the adaptation holds its own.
 In short: the story centres on small bluffs that unravel into bigger deceptions.

 Tom Ripley (Matt Damon) has a knack for impressions.
 After a case of mistaken identity and class, he’s sent to Europe to retrieve an errant Princeton classmate — Dickie Greenleaf (Jude Law) — and return him to American soil.
 A minor detail is that Tom never attended university.
 It’s a testament to how far wearing someone else’s jacket to a party can get you.